opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard/how_to_build_dashboard_part2.rst

 .. rst-class:: block-step

-    4 _ Save your page and click the Open page button.
+    4 + Save your page and click the :tutorial-keycap:`Open page` button.
 Now, if you draw a shape on the map, the map will be filtered according to that shape, but both the table and chart will be filtered as well according to that same filter.
 Our widgets are linked together!

 .. rst-class:: img-hide